docligot/conspiracy-detection-r/readme.md

 5 | 10 | 1 | 1.2
 4 | 2 | 2 | 1.4

 Nodes and edges can be visualized using any one of the above libraries.
 Here's a sample using visNetwork.
+(This is a code snippet, refer to full code sample in the R file in the repo.)

 ```r